HewlettPackard/oneview-ansible/README.md

         name: "Test FCoE Network Facts"
 ```

+### Examples

 Sample playbooks and instructions on how to run the modules can be found in the [`examples`](/examples) directory.

+#### End-to-end examples

-An end-to-end DevOps example using OneView for the bare metal server provisioning, HPE ICsp for OS deployment, and Ansible modules for software setup is provided at: [Accelerating DevOps with HPE OneView and Ansible sample](/examples/oneview-web-farm).
+- An end-to-end DevOps example using OneView for the bare metal server provisioning, HPE ICsp for OS deployment, and Ansible modules for software setup is provided at: [Accelerating DevOps with HPE OneView and Ansible sample](/examples/oneview-web-farm).

+- An example of how to use HPE OneView with Synergy Image Streamer for OS Deployment is available at: [Synergy OS Deployment Sample](https://github.com/HewlettPackard/oneview-ansible/blob/master/examples/synergy_create_server_profile_with_deployment_plan.yml).

+- An example of bare metal infrastructure setup using HPE OneView and Ansible is available at: [C7000 Environment Setup](https://github.com/HewlettPackard/oneview-ansible/blob/master/examples/c7000_environment_setup.yml)

 ## Setup